-Vampire Circus is a 1971 British supernatural horror feature film directed by Robert Young from a screenplay by Judson Kinberg.
+Vampire Circus is a 1971 British supernatural horror film directed by Robert Young from a screenplay by Judson Kinberg.
 It was produced by Wildburg Stark and Michael Carreras (who was uncredited) for Hammer Film Productions.

 Schoolmaster Albert Müller witnesses his wife Anna taking a little girl to the castle of vampire Count Mitterhaus, where the child is killed.